nrwl/nx/docs/nx-cloud/reference/nx-cloud-cli.md

 To provision a local personal access token to access Nx Cloud features run `npx nx-cloud login`.
 This will open your browser to the Nx Cloud application and after signing in will generate a personal access token and save it in a configuration file locally called `nxcloud.ini`.

+This command is the same as running `npx nx login`

 {% tabs %}
 {% tab label="macOS & Linux" %}